online guide of helpful hints and tips for making

 Whether or not to empty the egg before or after the process of writing your pysanka is a matter of personal preference.
 There are advantages to both.
 However, working with an empty egg occasionally presents extra challenges.
 So, we have compiled some helpful hints.

 1. Make sure the egg is dry.
-After you
+After

-empty the egg and rinse it inside, you want to make sure that the egg is
+empty the egg and rinse it inside, you want to make sure that the

-completely dry inside before beginning the wax and dye process, preferably
+completely dry inside before beginning the wax and dye process,

 a day or two before you begin.
-When drying the egg, make sure the
+When drying the egg, make

 drainage hole is down.
-Placing it in a warm place may speed up the
+Placing it in a warm place may speed

 2. Plug the drainage hole with beeswax.
 Once you are ready to begin, plug up the drainage hole by taking a small piece of beeswax, and gently placing it over or partially into the hole.
 Then take a heated kistka and touch it to the wax so it melts over the hole, and plugs it up completely.
 This prevents any dyes from getting into the egg, and then seeping out through the pores of the shell later.
 If you learn to form a neat circle of wax over the hole, then it will look neater after the pysanka is complete.